seamlesssoftware/react-birthday-input/README.md

 ## Contributing

 Contributions are welcome!
 Whether it's submitting a bug report, a feature request, or a pull request, all contributions are appreciated.
 Please ensure you follow our contributing guidelines when submitting your contributions.

+## License

+react-birthday-input is available under the MIT license.
+See the LICENSE file for more info.